 Reasonable adjustments are made to allow all pupils to access their learning and provide them with the resources they need to be able to participate fully in school life.
-All children are encouraged to participate in and offered the opportunity to access extra curricular activities and also the wider school life.
-This is further outlined in the school's Equal Opportunities policy and the Accessibility Plan and policy.
+All children are

 Resources

 Five percent of the school budget plus additional funding from the LA through funding for pupils who have statements of special educational needs or an Education Health Care Plan (EHCP) is allocated to providing additional resources for SEND pupils.